clustertech/cpfs-os/docs/user-guide/install.md

 `default_permissions` option when mounting the FCs.
 This shifts the checking to the MS instead.
 The differences include:

-  * The FC-based permission model works better with supplementary groups in SUID programs.
-With MS-based permission model, SUID programs will not be able to gain access to files using supplementary groups of the original user, but will instead access files using supplementary groups of the user of the owner of the program.
+  * *Supplementary groups of SUID programs*: With FC-based permission model, supplementary groups of the user running an SUID program determines the permissions, consistent with local file system accesses.
+With MS-based permission model, supplementary groups of the owner of the SUID program is used instead.
-  * The MS-based permission model supports the use of POSIX Access Control List (ACL), which also requires that extended attributes are not disabled.
-FC-based permission model ignores ACLs set, because FUSE does not support it.
+  * *POSIX Access Control List (ACL)*: If extended attributes are not disabled, ACL are observed when using the MS-based permission model.
+Access Control List extended attributes are ignored in FC-based permission model.

 Note that you should also setup the client appropriately to select one of the permission models.